waltermazzariol/agency-starter/README.md

 2.  **Start your project.**

-    Go into site’s directory and install the dependecies!.
+    Go into site’s directory and install the dependecies.

     ```
     npm install
     ```

-3.  **Start dev environment**
+3.  **Start deveploment environment**

     Excecute